vitessce/vitessce-python/demos/README.md

 ## Processing scripts for Vitessce demo datasets

-Previously, we have developed processing scripts for Vitessce demos in the `vitessce-data` repository.
+Previously, we developed custom processing scripts for Vitessce demo data in the `vitessce-data` repository.

-However, now we are standardizing the way that we process data stored in common single-cell file formats (.h5ad, .loom, etc.) for the Python package in this repository.
-Therefore, writing demo dataset processing code in this repository may allow us to iterate more quickly (i.e. a monorepo, which comes with the usual monorepo tradeoffs).
+However, now that there are consensus single-cell file formats (e.g., h5ad) and an ecosystem of data processing packages in the community, we aim to leverage those.
+Writing demo dataset processing code using Scanpy and AnnData in small Snakemake workflows in this repository should allow us to iterate more quickly and share more demos.

 ### Setup